 Information is available on

-43 individual Jews with strong ties to Androscoggin County (excluding Lewiston Auburn area) of which 20 records have the Old Country origin of first-generation immigrants 1 burial record in Jewish cemeteries for which there are 2 headstone images 9 organizations important to the Androscoggin County (excluding Lewiston Auburn area) Jewish community of which 2 are Jewish community institutions and 2 are businesses important to the Androscoggin County (excluding Lewiston Auburn area) Jewish community 7 bibliographic citations and sources pertaining to Androscoggin County (excluding Lewiston Auburn area) of which 4 are photographs and 1 is a oral history
+43 individual Jews with strong ties to Androscoggin County (excluding Lewiston Auburn area) of which 20 records have the Old Country origin of first-generation immigrants 1 burial record in Jewish cemeteries for which there are 2 headstone images 9 organizations important to the Androscoggin County (excluding Lewiston Auburn area) Jewish community of which 2 are Jewish community institutions and 2 are businesses important to the Androscoggin County (excluding Lewiston Auburn area) Jewish community 25 bibliographic citations and sources pertaining to Androscoggin County (excluding Lewiston Auburn area) of which 14 are photographs and 2 are oral histories

 Documenting Maine Jewry